 Vung Ang 2 (1200 MW)

 Vung Ang 2 is a 2 x 600MW coal-fired power station in Kỳ Lợi commune, Kỳ Anh district, Hà Tĩnh province in Vietnam.
-The technology that this project will be using is not publicly available as yet.

 Location: Kỳ Lợi commune, Kỳ Anh district, Hà Tĩnh province